Stock market today: Asian stocks mixed after Wall Street lull extends to a 2nd day - ExBulletin

 They helped offset Lyft, which rose 7.1% after beating profit and revenue expectations.
 Growth was particularly strong for morning commutes, commutes, and weekends and evenings.

-Arista Networks rose 6.5%, the biggest gain in the S&P 500 after beating earnings and revenue expectations.
+Arista Networks climbed 6.5% for the S's biggest gain&P500 after exceeding profit and revenue expectations.

 Most companies announced profits for the start of the year that were higher than those expected by analysts.
 That and recently revived hopes of an upcoming interest rate cut by the Federal Reserve have helped the U.S. stock market recover from a tough April.